PKUGaoGroup/DSDPFlex/README.md

 ## LICENSE
 Licensed under GNU AFFERO GENERAL PUBLIC LICENSE (Version 3), you may not use this file except in compliance with the License.
 Any commercial use is not permitted.
+The complete license of DSDPFlex includes the GNU AFFERO GENERAL PUBLIC LICENSE (Version 3) and the additional part in README.